Webklex/gogeoip/README.md

 * Integrated rate limit (quota) for your clients (per client IP) based on requests per time interval; several backends such as in-memory map (for single instance), or redis or memcache for distributed deployments are supported
 * Serve the default [GeoLite2 City](https://dev.maxmind.com/geoip/geoip2/geolite2/) free database that is downloaded and updated automatically in background on a configurable schedule, or
 * Serve the commercial [GeoIP2 City](https://www.maxmind.com/en/geoip2-city) database from MaxMind, either as a local file that you provide and update periodically (so the server can reload it), or configured to be downloaded periodically using your API key
+* Serve the default [PX8LITEBIN](https://lite.ip2location.com/database) free database that is downloaded and updated automatically in background on a configurable schedule, or
+* Serve the commercial [PX8BIN](https://lite.ip2location.com/database) database from ip2location, either as a local file that you provide and update periodically (so the server can reload it), or configured to be downloaded periodically using your API token
 * Multiple languages are supported (en, ru, es, jp, fr, de)
 * Detect VPN anonymizer, open proxies, web proxies, Tor exits, data center, web hosting (DCH) range and search engine robots (SES).
 * Supports Linux, OS X, FreeBSD, and Windows